 Can a foreign national buy forest in Latvia directly?

-EU/EEA citizens can, subject to general conditions (Land Book registration, tax requirements).
+EU and EEA citizens can, subject to general conditions (Land Book registration, tax requirements).
 Non-EU nationals cannot acquire direct ownership: since 2023, Section 28 of the Rural Land Privatisation Law has been extended to the UBO level.
 Structures with a non-EU ultimate beneficial owner are also blocked from acquiring rural and forest land.
 Alternatives are a joint venture with an EU partner, long-term lease (up to 99 years), or investment through EU-domiciled funds.

 Where can I see the actual list of the largest private owners?